-We know the science centre is an exciting place, bustling with loud sounds and bright lights so we are lowering the volume and softening the lights to allow adults and children with autism, or other neurodiversities, to enjoy their visit without additional stress.
+We know the science centre is an exciting place, bustling with loud sounds and bright lights so during our Autism Friendly Hours we lower the volume of exhibits and soften the lights to allow adults and children with autism, or other neurodiversities, to enjoy their visit without additional stress.

-Entry for adults £12.50 and children is £10.50, with one accompanying adult carer free.
+Entry for adults £14.00, concessions £12.50 and children is £11.00, with one accompanying adult carer free.
 For additional guests, normal Science Mall entry prices apply.

 You can book online in advance, or buy your tickets when you arrive on the day at the science centre's Ticket Desk.
 For groups, please contact 0141 420 5000 in advance of arrival for more booking information.

-Drop-in workshops activities will be available in the Design Studio on Floor 2 and in the Hive on Floor 1.
-You can spend as much time as you need, some of the activities will be presented by a Science Communicator and other you can do by yourself.
+Drop-in workshops activities will be available in the Design Studio on Floor 2.
+You can spend as much time as you need, some of the activities will be presented by a Science Communicator and others you can do by yourself.